Alexander-Weinberg/Alexander-Weinberg.github.io/_pages/about.md

 ---

-I am a research professional at the University of Chicago Department of Economics, working for Professor Simon Mongey.
+I am a PhD Student at the University of Chicago Department of Economics.

 **Email**: `weinberga at uchicago dot edu`